v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 **File, folder, or site** - Leave this field blank.

 In the search results, the IP address for each activity is displayed in the **IP address** column.
-Click the record in the search results to view more detailed information in the flyout page.
+Click the record in the search results to view more detailed information on the flyout page.

 ## Determining if email forwarding has been set up for a user

 When email forwarding is configured for a mailbox, which forwards email messages that are sent to the mailbox.
 Messages can be forward to users inside or outside of your organization.
-When email forward is et up on a mailbox, the underlying Exchange Online cmdlet that used is **Set-Mailbox**.
+When email forward is set up on a mailbox, the underlying Exchange Online cmdlet that used is **Set-Mailbox**.

 Here's how to configure an audit log search query for this scenario: